ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 <br>

 {{< alert "edit" >}}
-**If you support this proposal, sign [here](https://forms.gle/fxZJ9EhCopfLh8nU6)!** There are sections for mod developers, pack developers and players, as this would benefit the scene as a whole, so let your voice be heard! *With enough mod developer support, it might be possible to have the votes be held through curseforge itself which would greatly streamline the process.*
+**If you support this proposal, sign [here](https://forms.gle/fxZJ9EhCopfLh8nU6)!** There are sections for mod developers, pack developers and players, as this would benefit the scene as a whole, so let your voice be heard! *With enough mod developer support, it might be possible to have the votes be held through curseforge/modrinth itself which would greatly streamline the process.*

 The mod developer survey [is still up](https://forms.gle/7V18UmafyWrEkxNZA), if you wish to contribute.
 {{< /alert >}}